Jarosław Kaczyński: "Cryptowaluts should be banned"

 This morning, President of Law and Justice (PiS), Jarosław Kaczyński, gave a surprising opinion on cryptocurrency.
-During the press briefing in the Sejm, he stated: "I do not fully deal with cryptocurrency.
+During a press briefing in the Sejm, he stated: "I do not fully do cryptocurrency.
 Personally, I think they should be banned."
 The statement was made in the context of a presidential veto against the cryptoactive market law, which was to introduce EU regulations in this area.
-Despite Kaczyński's personal views, the PiS announced support for the President's decision, arguing that the bill was overregulation.
+Despite Kaczyński's personal views, the PiS announced support for the president's decision, arguing that the bill was overregulation.

 Background of the presidential veto

-The crypto-active market bill was passed by the Sejm on November 7, 2025.
+The crypto-active market law was passed by Parliament November 7, 2025.
 Its aim was to implement the EU's MiCA (Markets in Crypto-Assets) regulation, which aims to protect investors from fraud, such as money laundering or financial fraud.
-Regulatory supporters stressed that without supervision 20% of customers lose money in this market.
+Regulation supporters stressed that without supervision 20% of customers lose money in this market.
 The President of Poland vetoed the bill, considering it to be too restrictive and inhibiting the development of the sector.

 Kaczyński, commenting on the President's decision, added: "The President considered this to be an overregulation, so we will support him."
 At the same time, he announced that the PiS would support veto in the parliamentary vote.
 Interestingly, the PiS environment is not uniform on this issue – some younger MPs defend cryptocurrency, and a former MP of this party, currently the head of the President's Chancellery (Zbigniew Bogucki), announced a draft law that was in favour of the industry within two weeks.